 Describe the SERP process.
 Explain the role of the SRA in preliminary and final significance determinations.

-Understand, explain and implement the risk-informed decision attributes that meet the minimum acceptable standards for the ROP (Refer to IMC 6091, exhibit 2).
+Understand, explain and implement the risk-informed decision attributes that meet the minimum acceptable standards for the ROP (Refer to IMC 0609 Attachment 1, exhibit 2).

 Compare and contrast the assessment of inspection findings versus the assessment of operational events or degraded conditions paying particular attention to the various risk metrics used (i.e., CCDP, CLERP, delta CDF, etc.).

-Have a detailed working knowledge of IMC 60904 and Appendices A, F, G, H, and M and be familiar with other Appendices (B, C, D, E, I, and J) that support the SDP process.
+Have a detailed working knowledge of IMC 0609 Attachment 04 and Appendices A, F, G, H, and M and be familiar with other Appendices (B, C, D, E, I, and J) that support the SDP process.

 Understand the SDP workspace and Plant Risk Information eBook (PRIB) in sufficient depth to be able to use the guidance and explain to a non-risk analyst.